 BMFI has a more varied program of first-run, independent, international, repertory, and alternative film offerings than any theater in the region.
 Nearly 4,000 patrons visit BMFI each week for films, classes, and events.

 BMFI's film programming is anchored by first-run films shown daily in four state-of-the-art theaters with a combined capacity of 854.
 Additional staff-curated weekly screenings include Cinema Select offerings of new and repertory films of particular note and Film Series exploring a filmmaker, genre, or subject in depth.
 These screenings often include an introduction, Q&A, or discussion with a film professional associated with the film.
 Stage on Screen features filmed performing arts, such as the National Theatre London, ballet from world-renowned companies, and operas from revered international venues.
-For a balanced repertoire, BMFI also hosts frequent sell-out sing-alongs, and Kids Matinees to cultivate a new generation of theater-goers.
+For a balanced repertoire, BMFI also hosts interactive Everybody Sing! events, which frequently sell-out, and BMFI Family Matinees to cultivate a new generation of theater-goers.

 Although fully equipped for digital projection, BMFI is committed to retaining the ability to show standard and rare 35mm film prints, particularly now that the number of theaters able to do so is dwindling.